HocJ2me/HocJ2me/README.md

 ### Hi there, my name is Tuyen Le Chi - aka hocj2me 👋
-I'm 22 and living inHanoi - the capital of Vietnam, I'm studing as electronics technician :books: at Hanoi University Of Science and Technology.<br>
+I'm 22 and living in Hanoi - the capital of Vietnam, I'm studing as electronics technician :books: at Hanoi University Of Science and Technology.<br>
 I'm an IT and electronics enthusiast ♐, I speak Vietnamese (native) vie, English (intermediate).<br>
 I really like working with Python :snake: and HTML/CSS/JS :spider_web:.
 I also like playing around with Arduino, C, C++ 🏗️.<br>
 My main project (which I'm kinda proud of 😎) is [AirSENSE](https://github.com/Air-SENSE) - an air quality meter project - you can check it out if you have some free time :smiley: